TriumphLLC/Blend4Web/deploy/doc/ru/_sources/developers.rst.txt

     });

+As mentioned above, modules don't have to be registered in **ES6 notation**.
+However, any custom module plugged ito your application should still have a name distinct from the names of the regular API modules.

 2) Loading Modules

 Custom modules, just like regular ones, can be plugged in with the ``require`` method:

+**Old notation:**

 .. code-block:: javascript